Skip to main content

 # Run the python script and obtain the output files

-return_ifc = generic_analysis.get_output_file("output.ifc", as_file=True)
+return_ifc = analysis.get_output_file("output.ifc", as_file=True)

 return vkt.IFCResult(return_ifc)

-Step 2: Configure a generic worker
+Step 2: Install Tekla worker

 Step 3: Configure PyTekla